Spiffical/spiffical.github.io/_posts/2025-12-16-vertex-migration.md

 Choosing the right region allows for drastically reducing the carbon footprint of every inference.

+It's also worth noting that Vertex AI hosts models from other providers, like Anthropic.
+While you can also select regions for these models, the [available locations](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/learn/locations) are often more limited than for Google's native Gemini models.
+This can constrain your ability to optimize for carbon-free energy, so it's important to cross-reference model availability with regional CFE data.

 ## Addressing Water Consumption

 Another common concern with Gen AI is the significant water usage required for cooling data centres.
 It's a valid worry, especially in drought-prone areas.